-A photocopy machine for TA is located in Claire's office (WMS 222-D).
+A photocopy machine for TA is located outside of Dr. Dominguez-Barajas' office (WMS 222).
 It is for CC class use only.
 Generally, you should not expect to copy more than your initial course policy sheet and a few syllabi and assignment sheets during the semester.
 Try using the same materials for both your classes (pass it out, collect it, use it again) and, when suitable, for more than one semester.
-You will be issued a copier code at the beginning of the academic year with a limited number of copies.
+Your copier code is the last four digits of your student ID (on your student ID badge).
 Try to provide electronic alternatives to photocopied handouts (creating PDFs and using Canvas is great for this).